aws-samples/shopfloor-connectivity/docs/core/server-configuration.md

 ---
 ### Port
-Port number
+Specifies the network port number where the server listens for incoming connections.
+This integer value identifies the specific communication endpoint on the server, allowing clients to establish connections to the service.
+Must be within valid port range (0-65535).

 **Type**: Integer

 ---
 ### ServerResultsChannelSize
-Size of internal buffer used by IPC servers to send results to the SFC core
+Defines the size of the internal buffer used for Inter-Process Communication (IPC) when sending results from protocol adapters or target servers back to the SFC core.
+The default value of 1000 determines how many results can be queued before backpressure is applied.
+Increasing this value allows for more results to be buffered but consumes more memory.

 **Type**: Int